Tech Accelerator

 What are the benefits of a data architecture?

-Data architecture also helps improve data quality, streamline data integration and reduce data storage costs, among other benefits.
 It does so by taking an enterprise view compared to domain-specific data modeling or focusing on architecture at the database level, according to Peter Aiken, a data management consultant and associate professor of information systems at Virginia Commonwealth University.

 What are the risks of bad data architecture design?

 One data architecture pitfall is too much complexity.
 The dreaded "spaghetti architecture" is evidence of that, with a tangle of lines representing different data flows and point-to-point connections.
 The result is a ramshackle data environment with incompatible data silos that are hard to integrate for analytics uses.
-Ironically, data architecture projects often aim to bring order to existing messy environments that developed organically.
+Ironically, data architecture projects often aim to bring order to messy environments that developed organically.
 But if not managed carefully, they can create similar problems.

 Data architecture vs. data modeling

 Data modeling focuses on the details of specific data assets.
 It creates a visual representation of data entities, their attributes and how different entities relate to each other.
-That helps in scoping the data requirements for applications and systems and then designing database structures for the data, a process that's done through a progression of conceptual, logical and physical data models.
+That helps in scoping the data requirements for applications and systems and then designing database structures for the data -- a process that's done through a progression of conceptual, logical and physical data models.

 • Gather both business and data requirements upfront, before building models.